Landon House

 The Landon House, also known as the Stancioff House, is a historic home located at Urbana, Frederick County, Maryland, United States.
-It was built about 1849 and is a large three-story frame house with a notable clerestory roof, and two-story full length galleried porch.
-The home's interior woodwork is of a simple Greek Revival style.
+It was built about 1849 and is a large three-story frame house with a notable clerestory roof and a two-story full-length galleried porch.
+The home's interior woodwork is simple Greek Revival style.
 The former smokehouse has been converted to a chapel.
 The house is said to have originally stood on the Rappahannock River near Fredericksburg, Virginia, and moved to its present location in 1846 at the direction of the Reverend R.H.
 Phillips.
-It has been used as both a school and private home.
-Reverend Phillips established a Female Seminary here between 1846 and 1850, then become a military institute for boys, and by the end of the 1850s it apparently had resumed its role as a Female Seminary.
+It has been used as both a school and a private home.
+Reverend Phillips established a Female Seminary here between 1846 and 1850, then became a military institute for boys, and by the end of the 1850s it had resumed its role as a Female Seminary.
 It was used by the 155th Pennsylvania Volunteers as a resting point for Union Troops marching toward the Battle of Antietam on September 16, 1862.
-The house would host a cotillion ball for Confederate soldiers before eventually becoming a field hospital during the civil war.
+The house would host a cotillion ball for Confederate soldiers before becoming a field hospital during the Civil War.
 During 2013 the building was purchased by new owners who have plans to restore it to its Civil War state.

 The house was listed as the Stancioff House on the National Register of Historic Places in 1975.
 The building is located on the Antietam Campaign Civil War Trail.

-Building and Rebuilding
+Building and rebuilding

 The Landon House was originally built in 1754 near the Rappahannock River in Virginia.
 In 1846 the building was transported by barge to Georgetown before being moved again via the Potomac to Point of Rocks.
-During the move the house was added onto with it eventually having 40 rooms.
+During the move, the house was added onto, eventually having 40 rooms.
 The property it currently sits on is about 6 acres in size.

 Denis Supercynski, with the Frederick County Planning Department, has said that even though some of the material for the building possibly came from other buildings, something which was common at the time, there was "no precise evidence" of the building having been moved.